GerHobbelt/owemdjee/README.md

 - **UI / GUI**

+    + **horsejs** [📁](./horsejs) [🌐](https://github.com/GerHobbelt/horsejs) -- a framework similar to Electron.
+Unlike Electron, it has no built-in Node.js, but directly uses C++ to provide most of Electron's capabilities, such as accessing files using JavaScript, opening dialog boxes, creating new windows, etc. Since there is no Node.js, HorseJs runs faster, uses less memory, and is more stable.
     + **neutralinoJS** [📁](./neutralinoJS) [🌐](https://github.com/GerHobbelt/neutralinojs) -- a lightweight and portable desktop application development framework.
 It lets you develop lightweight cross-platform desktop applications using JavaScript, HTML and CSS.
 Neutralinojs offers a lightweight SDK which is an alternative for Electron and NW.js.
 Neutralinojs doesn't bundle Chromium and uses the existing web browser library in the operating system.
 Neutralinojs implements a WebSocket connection for native operations and embeds a static web server to serve the web content.
 Also, it offers a built-in [JavaScript client library](https://github.com/neutralinojs/neutralino.js) for developers.
     + **neutralinoJS-CLI** [📁](./neutralinoJS-CLI) [🌐](https://github.com/GerHobbelt/neutralinojs-cli) -- The official CLI of Neutralinojs.
     + **photino.native** [📁](./photino.native) [🌐](https://github.com/GerHobbelt/photino.Native) -- Photino is a lightweight open-source framework for building native, cross-platform desktop applications with Web UI technology.
 Photino uses the OSs built-in WebKit-based browser control for Windows, macOS and Linux.
 Photino is the lightest cross-platform framework compared to Electron.